Hypertension: Symptoms, Causes and Natural Support Strategies

 This nutrient also improves the activity of endothelial nitric oxide synthase (eNOS).
 The presence of eNOS results in greater dilation of the blood vessel and less stress on the vascular wall.

-Here are the best action steps to get started with on your journey to prevent and/or beat hypertension.
+Here are the best action steps to get started with on your journey to improve circulation.
+It is important to note that these strategies are not at this time FDA approved to prevent, mitigate, treat or cure hypertension and should not be confused as such.
 You should always consult with your physician before stopping or changing medications or taking on new health strategies.

 Additionally, you should be working with a functional health practitioner to help guide you through these strategies.
 This is not an exhaustive list and there are other natural therapeutic strategies that I and functional health practitioners will utilize to help individuals with high blood pressure.